informusica/ai4culture/content/en/home/index.md

 ---
-title: "AI for the Cultural and Media Sectors"
+title: "AI for the culture and media sectors"
 headless: true
 ---